-OBPR will assess your partly-complete RIS with two important criteria in mind:
+OIA will assess your partly-complete Impact Analysis with two important criteria in mind:

-- Is the information in your RIS proportionate to the stage of the process, the problem being addressed and the options presented? - · Do you have an appropriate plan for consulting those affected by your policy?
+- Is the information proportionate to the stage of the process, the problem being addressed and the options presented? - Do you have an appropriate plan for consulting those affected by your proposal?

-If the Early Assessment finds your analysis insufficient or your consultation plan unsatisfactory, OBPR will advise on the areas that need to be addressed, otherwise this could attract a detrimental assessment of your RIS by the OBPR at the Final Assessment stage.
+If the Early Assessment finds your analysis insufficient or your consultation plan unsatisfactory, OIA will advise on the areas that need to be addressed, otherwise this could attract a detrimental assessment of your Impact Analysis by the OIA at the Final Assessment stage.

-OBPR may also comment on whether you have considered all of the policy options available to you.
+OIA may also comment on whether you have considered all of the policy options available to you.

-It pays to remain in touch with OBPR throughout the development of your RIS to avoid the RIS being assessed as insufficient: remember once a RIS is formally lodged with OBPR, the Final Assessment will be published on OBPR's website following announcement of a decision regardless of whether it has been assessed as insufficient or not.
+It pays to remain in touch with OIA throughout the development of your Impact Analysis to avoid it being assessed as insufficient: remember once Impact Analysis is formally lodged with OIA, the Final Assessment will be published on OIA's website alongside your Impact Analysis following announcement of a decision.